 - evaluate the feasibility of achieving goals with agents using game theory

 - understand the basic approaches to multi-agent learning, their peculiarities and their differences

 - learn to choose the appropriate class of models with agents to characterise different complex systems

-- Multi-agent interaction: games in normal form, dominant strategies, Nash equilibria, Pareto optimality, partial observability, Bayesian games, cooperative and coalition games, repeated games, multi-agent learning.
+- Multi-agent interaction: games in normal form, dominant strategies, Nash equilibria, Pareto optimality, partial observability, cooperative and coalition games, Shapley value, repeated games,

 - Population dynamics: evolutionarily stable strategies, Replicator’s dynamics

 - Literature studies

 - A Concise Introduction to Multi-Agent Systems and Distributed Artificial Intelligence.
 Nikos Vlassis.
 Morgan & Claypool Publishers, 2007.

 - Introduction to Multi-Agent Systems - 2nd Edition.
 Michael Wooldridge.
 John Wiley & Sons, 2009.